 Testosterone boosters often have a decent lump of Magnesium, Vitamin D and Zinc in them because they are all associated with elevated testosterone levels.

 Vit D and Zinc are proven testosterone boosters.
+Supplements containing zinc are also extremely beneficial to the immune system.

 The jury is still out on Magnesium, but whether it does or not, if you’ve read this article, you’ll know it’s good to have a healthy dose of it anyway.